FlipsideCrypto/ethereum-models/models/doc_descriptions/blocks/eth_total_difficulty.md

 {% docs eth_total_difficulty %}

-[BETA TABLE] - Total difficulty of the chain at a given block.
+Total difficulty of the chain at a given block.

 {% enddocs %}